Arson prevention advice

 - As part of staff training, remind all employees of the arson threat and advise them to report suspicious behaviour by customers (or staff!).

 - Ensure that doors and windows are in good repair and that locks are working.

 - Gaps under doors to the street should be as narrow as possible – this will prevent items such as lighted paper being pushed under them.

 - If there is a letter-box, it should have a metal container fitted on the inside of the building (this should contain any fires from lighted rags or paper).

 - Keep a list of people holding keys to the premises, and chase any that are missing.

 - Special danger areas are storages and warehousing.
 There should be a rule that access is only available to authorised members of staff.

 - Is there a system – or should there be – for leaving lights on at night?

 For further guidance on fire safety of your premises, contact your local fire station.

 If you have any information about a suspicious fire, call Crimestoppers Arson Alert.
-The Arson Alert number is 0800 555 111 - calls are free, callers do not have to give their name and may receive an award.
+The Arson Alert number is 0800 555 111 - calls are free and callers do not have to give their name.